temporalio/documentation/docs-src/cli/task-queue/describe.md

 `temporal task-queue describe --task-queue=MyTaskQueue --task-queue-type="activity"`

-Use the options listed below to modify what this command returns.
+Use the following options to change the behavior of this command.

 - [--fields](/cli/cmd-options/fields)
 - [--address](/cli/cmd-options/address)